 A good book covers every specific detail of the topic it is listing.
-Recruitment process consists of a series of tests and interview rounds which includes Aptitude Rounds, Logical Reasoning, communication skills, Data structures & Algorithms, System Design rounds and other CS subjects.
+The recruitment process consists of a series of tests and interview rounds which includes Aptitude Rounds, Logical Reasoning, Communication Skills, Data Structures & Algorithms, System Design Rounds, and other CS subjects.

 Below are some of the most recommended books which will surely help to prepare for placements:

-This is the must-have book for any higher level competitive exams and interview preparation.
-The book, “How to prepare for Quantitative Aptitude by Arun Sharma” covers all aspects of the Quantitative section that is required and generally asked in any major aptitude round, this book is well crafted and structured to guide the readers through the step by step process of solving a problem.
+This is the must-have book for any higher-level competitive exams and interview preparation.
+The book, “How to Prepare for QUANTITATIVE APTITUDE for CAT by Arun Sharma” covers all aspects of the Quantitative section that is required and generally asked in any major aptitude round, this book is well crafted and structured to guide the readers through the step by step process of solving a problem.
 Needless to say why the book is generally referred to as the Bible for any general aptitude exams.
 Not only does it cover the theoretical part but also discusses many tricks and shortcuts to solve a particular question.
-What makes this book special is its quantity and quality of problems divided into three difficulty levels- Level I, Level II and Level III for every chapter.
+What makes this book special is its quantity and quality of problems divided into three difficulty levels- Level I, Level II, and Level III for every chapter.

-Keeping in mind that Algorithm is an integral part of the interview rounds, the book “Introduction to Algorithms” is one in the market providing comprehensive discussions of all the algorithms in depth, with implementation, design, and complete analysis with time and space complexities.
-Focussing from the engineering point of view towards solving problems related to Dynamic Programming, Greedy Algorithms, and Flow Networks, this is the must-have book before the placement starts.
-The book also covers the mathematical aspects of approach towards a problem and brings many new exercises and problems for students studying Data Structure and Algorithm.
+Keeping in mind that Algorithm is an integral part of the interview rounds, the book “Introduction to Algorithms” is one in the market providing comprehensive discussions of all the algorithms in-depth, with implementation, design, and complete analysis with time and space complexities.
+Focusing from the engineering point of view towards solving problems related to Dynamic Programming, Greedy Algorithms, and Flow Networks, this is the must-have book before the placement starts.
+The book also covers the mathematical aspects of the approach towards a problem and brings many new exercises and problems for students studying Data Structures and Algorithms.

-Every company, hiring Software Developers have a series of interview rounds focused on Data structures and Algorithms.
+Every company, hiring Software Developers, has a series of interview rounds focused on Data structures and Algorithms.
 For the students to have clear concepts and techniques of data structure and algorithms, the book “Data Structures and Algorithms Made Easy” serves as the perfect guide to get through all the initials of the subject.
-Written in a very simple and lucid format, the book covers all the major topics of placement interviews, programming puzzles and an immense number of programs asked by the big tech giants like Google, Microsoft etc. The book also covers many GATE topics to help the students to qualify the interview rounds and other exams related to data structure and algorithms.
+Written in a very simple and lucid format, the book covers all the major topics of placement interviews, programming puzzles, and an immense number of programs asked by the big tech giants like Google, Microsoft, etc. The book also covers many GATE topics to help the students to qualify for the interview rounds and other exams related to data structure and algorithms.

-The trick in solving the design patterns questions is to look through the history of software problem-solving techniques and to study them and apply.
-Wrapping up all the struggles of software design problems with truly trusted and tested techniques “Head First Design Patterns: A Brain-Friendly Guide” brings to you the best developers approach to create optimum, elegant and flexible software for the real world.
+The trick in solving the design patterns questions is to look through the history of software problem-solving techniques and to study & apply them.
+Wrapping up all the struggles of software design problems with truly trusted and tested techniques “Head First Design Patterns: A Brain-Friendly Guide” brings to you the best developers approach to create optimum, elegant, and flexible software for the real world.
 Scripted with some best and successful experiences in the field of system and software designing, the book takes the user through the journey of producing the best real-time software and multi-sensory learning experience.
-The book is crafted with the latest research and cognitive science to make the learning easy and interesting.
+The book is crafted with the latest research and cognitive science to make learning easy and interesting.